What to Buy at Trader Joe's, According to Dietitians

 Frozen Shelled Edamame, $1.99

-Another inexpensive and convenient source of protein and fiber, Modell suggests keeping this in your freezer for a quick and easy addition to stir-fries and salads.
+Another inexpensive and convenient source of protein and fiber, Modell suggests keeping this best thing to buy at Trader Joe's in your freezer for a quick and easy addition to stir-fries and salads.

 Beet Chips, $3

-"These are one of my favorite snacks, because they're loaded with fiber," Modell says.
-Also a plus: The minimal ingredient list that contains only just one thing—beets.
+Surprise: Chips are on this R.D.-approved list of "What to buy at Trader Joe's."
+"These are one of my favorite snacks, because they're loaded with fiber," says Modell.
+Also a plus: The minimal ingredient list that contains only just one thing — beets.
 (P.S. did you know you can make fruit and veggie chips at home, too?)

 15-Minute Brown Rice, $3